Making Sense of Greater Richmond’s Transit Governance (Updated October 2022)

 If you have ever found yourself crossing the Nickel Bridge, taking the Downtown Expressway, or driving on Powhite Parkway across the James River, you might have seen signs for the RMTA (f.k.a. the RMA).
 That’s because they manage those toll roads.
 Now, you might be asking, the RMTA and CVTA sound very similar!
 Surely the Richmond Metropolitan Transportation Authority and Central Virginia Transportation Authority must accomplish similar goals!
 After all, Central Virginia and Richmond Metropolitan sound like they are describing the same geographic region.

-Well, not so fast. the RMTA’s role mostly starts and stops with managing those 3 toll roads (as of 2016, they also have the authority to construct, own, and operate coliseums and arenas).
+Well, not so fast. the RMTA’s role is managing three toll roads (as of 2016, they also have the authority to construct, own, and operate coliseums and arenas).
 Besides having one (non-voting) seat on the CVTA, they really don’t play a major role in transportation decisions in Greater Richmond.
 With that being said, it could be worth exploring changing that, as toll revenues are shown to be quite effective for a transportation authority’s success.

 PlanRVA (The Regional Commission)